kobrak1/ecommerce/README.md

     cd client
     npm run dev

+### IMPORTANT!!!
+You can test monitor the admin panel by logging in with these credentials;
+username: admin
+email: admin@gmail.com
+password: admin123

 ### License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/kobrak1/e-commerce/blob/main/LICENSE) file for details.